TerryV8/click-count/docs/terraform_iam_dns.md

 mkdir terransible
 ```

-## IAM Setup
+# 2. On AWS, steupt IAM

-IAM is an AWS item, which is not able to be configured through Terraform, but relevant for Terraform
+IAM is an AWS item, which is not able to be configured through Terraform

-First, we give terraform, the permission that needs to provision all resources
+We are going to give terraform, the permission that needs to provision resources
-Go to IAM console / Users / Add user
+Thus, go to IAM console / Users / Add user
 => Fill User name = terransible, Access type = Programmatic access
 => Next permissions / Attach existing policies directly => Check AdministratorAccess
 => Next review / Create User
 => Download .csv  # make sure to download the credencial

 Add the IAM console credentials to our local server, so Terraform can do its job.